 Speaking to the Huffington Post, the publisher of Edvisors Network, Inc., a network of college financial aid websites, warned that students can expect to see interest rates climb even higher by the time they graduate.
 “The real concern,” he says, “is that the interest rates have nowhere to go but up.”

 That’s a sentiment echoed by The New York Times that says that due to the rising rates on treasury notes, the rate of some loans will also increase.
 The Institute for College Access and Success cites the Congressional Budget Office when it estimates that by 2017, loan rates for undergraduate students should hit 6.8 percent.
 Similarly, graduate loan rates will already exceed their old rates as early as 2015.

 If you are one of the 7 million people (according to PBS) affected by this rate increase, or if you have questions about what the increase means for you, your family and your education, we are here to answer your questions, and to give you all the information you need about financing your college or university plans.
-Please take a look at the other articles on our website to read more about the recent student loan rate increase.

 - Army Student Program

 - Defaulting on Loans

 - Five Ways to Pay Your Student Loan